Getting traffic with social media is easy and it’s fast.

-Here are the 8 tips for how I use social media not only bring me more traffic, but help me intimately connect with individuals and turn them from visitors to loyal followers.
+Here are the 8 tips for how I use social media not only bring me more traffic, but help me intimately connect with individuals, turning them from just plain old visitors to loyal followers.

 1. Write a Great Profile